MORPHEUS: A Multidimensional Framework for Modeling, Measuring, and Mitigating Human Factors in Cybersecurity: Introduction

 \item Identification, through a systematic scoping review, of \textbf{50 human factors} and their explicit mapping to \textbf{six primary cyberthreats} (phishing, SMishing, spear-phishing, malware downloads, password management, and system misconfigurations).
-By anchoring human vulnerabilities to the most critical risks identified in recent landscape reports \cite{Verizon2025, Clusit2025, ENISA2025, Microsoft2025, OWASP2021}, this contribution provides the empirical foundation for prioritizing mitigation strategies against real-world attack vectors.
+By anchoring human vulnerabilities to the most critical risks identified in recent landscape reports~\cite{Verizon2025, Clusit2025, ENISA2025, Microsoft2025, OWASP2021}, this contribution provides the empirical foundation for prioritizing mitigation strategies against real-world attack vectors.

-\item Categorization of the identified human factors across \textbf{6 dimensions}—demographic, personality traits, cognitive, emotional, behavioral, and organizational \& social—which affords the opportunity to manage targeted interventions because different weaknesses impact decision-making in distinct ways.
+\item Development of the \textbf{MORPHEUS Causal Pathway Architecture}.
+By integrating the CAB model and Attribution Theory, the framework organizes the 50 identified factors into a hierarchical causal system.
+It distinguishes between distal \textit{Modulators} (e.g., Personality, Demographics, Social/Organizational context) and proximal \textit{Direct Factors} (e.g., Cognitive, Affective, and Behavioral states), shifting the paradigm from a flat taxonomy to a dynamic, structural model of human vulnerability.

-\item Identification and systematic mapping of \textbf{295 interactions} among human factors, demonstrating that vulnerabilities are dynamically interconnected.
-We distill this complex network into \textbf{twelve key interaction mechanisms} that explain the recurring causal pathways (e.g., reinforcing loops or moderating effects) governing user insecurity.
+\item Identification and systematic mapping of \textbf{302 empirical interactions} among human factors.
+Crucially, we use this dataset to quantitatively validate the Causal Pathway Architecture, demonstrating an \textbf{82.8\% structural compliance} with the theoretical top-down flow.
+We further distill this complex network into \textbf{12 key interaction mechanisms} that explain the recurring failure pathways and feedback loops governing user insecurity.

-\item Identification of \textbf{99 measurement solutions} on the human factor.
+\item Identification of \textbf{99 measurement solutions} for assessing human factors.
 This is critical in reframing insights into action and enabling organizations to track and assess the progress of their mitigation plan over time.

-\item Definition of \textbf{8 operative scenarios} to use MORPHEUS, which guide researchers and practitioners in practically using the framework to perform human-centric risk diagnosis, targeted and ethical interventions, risk prioritization and threat mapping, monitoring and evaluation with validated tools, and integration into existing security practices.
+\item Definition of \textbf{in-depth operational scenarios} (supported by an extended appendix catalog), which can guide researchers and practitioners in practically using the framework to perform human-centric risk diagnosis, targeted interventions, risk prioritization, and integration into existing security practices.

 \end{enumerate}